chicagopython/chipy.org/README.md

     make setup_env

 You may customize the docker/docker.env as needed for your development needs.
-The docker/docker.env file should NOT be committed version control.
+The docker/docker.env file should NOT be committed to version control.

 To start the app, you can run the following command.
 This will start up the web app and a database as services using docker-compose.